1BobC/simpleStorage/README.md

 # simpleStorage
-First attempt at smart contract and installin Remix Solidity on VSCode
+"File for first attempt at smart contract and installing Remix Solidity on VSCode" "Created storage file"